 Men enjoy exploring a lover’s body.
 Homosexual men talk of sweaty smells, nutty taste of semen, glistening glans, trickle of pre-cum, silky skin of the penis and the hairy skin of the testicles.
 Rather than exploring a lover’s body, women talk about what a lover is doing to them.
 Women enjoy a man’s voice, his caressing touch and what they interpret as his passion.
 These are sensual pleasures not erotic stimuli.
 Most women insist that lovemaking is superior to self-stimulation because they never appreciate that masturbation relies on achieving mental arousal through the use of fantasy.

 The reason we don’t know how women are aroused is because women themselves do not know.
 Unless a woman masturbates to orgasm, she has no means of knowing.
 Female arousal does not occur spontaneously or with a lover.
 It has to be consciously generated.
 Very few women discover how to do this because it requires a minimum level of responsiveness.

 In any survey or even in everyday life there are many women who are happy to acknowledge that they have never had an orgasm.
 Other women clearly assume that they are supposed to orgasm through intercourse as well as all the supposed orgasm techniques suggested by erotic fiction.
-But they have little interest in discussing sexual pleasure or erotic turn-ons.
+But they have no interest in discussing sexual pleasuring techniques or erotic turn-ons.

 Considerable psychiatric therapy can be wasted on persons (especially females) who are misjudged to be cases of repression when, in actuality, at least some of them never were equipped to respond erotically.
 (Alfred Kinsey 1948)